Text Size

 Dementia Care Consultations

-When a person begins to show signs of dementia, so many tough questions arise, such as these:
+When a person begins to show signs of dementia, so many tough questions arise:

 • What care will be needed as the illness goes on?